 The earlier design called for a nine-story building with a glass and steel exterior, contrasting with the masonry buildings along the street.
 The height of the infill building drew criticism from people who argued it was too tall and would appear to loom over the historic structures.

-The architects, led by partners George Schieferdecker and Harry Kendall, came back with an eight-story building, with the top floor set back from 9th Avenue to create a roof terrace.
+The architects, led by partners George Schieferdecker and Harry Kendall, came back with an nine -story building, with the top floor set back from 9th Avenue to create a roof terrace.
 They reduced the floor-to-floor height from 13 feet to 12 feet and removed a top floor windscreen.
-That lowered the height of the infill building from 133 feet to 102 feet for the full eight floors and 90 feet to the top of the seventh floor, with the terrace overlooking 9th Avenue.
+That lowered the height of the infill building from 133 feet to 102 feet for the full nine floors and 90 feet to the top of the seventh floor, with the terrace overlooking 9th Avenue.

 Besides changing the steel frame to a terra cotta frame, the architects bracketed the infill building with brick walls on the north and east.
 This terra cotta replacement surface has a reddish color that is close in tone to the brickwork of the lower buildings in the foreground, giving the exterior of the infill building what Schieferdecker called a “contemporary but contextual materiality.”
 The side along 9th Avenue aligns with 9th Avenue, and the side along 14th Street is parallel to 14th Street.

 Schieferdecker said the design team believes its revised proposal is in keeping with development patterns in the area and appropriate for the Gansevoort Market district.

 “We believe that our proposal brings back to life a valuable historic artifact of the district in its restoration of the existing structures and adds a carefully-designed, appropriately-scaled and respectful infill building that reflects on many levels the cross-currents of the urban context and the history and character of the site at the edge of one of the most dynamic landmark districts in the city,” he said.